Statistics from 2014 show that 1 in 5 children in England cannot read well by age 11.

 Because children learn at different rates, and have different levels of ability, all our KeyStage 2 games (the Primary Collection) are supplied with two versions of the same adventure - one at a level suitable for challenged readers, children who require more support, or for whom English is an additional language.
 In the Supported Learning version, the story, evidence and outcome are the same, but the language is simpler and more accessible.
 Both games can be played alongside each other, so the whole class can work and learn together, at whichever level they need.

-All Sleuth IT games come with a detailed Student Dossier in Book Creator and Keynote formats
+All Sleuth IT games come with a detailed Student Journal in Book Creator Keynote, Powerpoint and Google Slides formats

 Our games bring to life key areas of the curriculum, so that learning is embedded.
 Students experience life in Ancient Rome while investigating the disappearance of a political figure; uncover the secrets of Ancient Egyptian while tracking down the source of a mystery illness affecting an archaeologist; and learn about the planets while exploring a missing spacecraft.